serengia/webpack-and-linters-config/Readme.md

 # Project setup with Webpack

-> This project contains webpack setup
+> This project contains git workflow for linters and Webpack configuration.

 ## Built With